Lee announces grant program to provide marketing assistance to local businesses impacted by COVID-19

-DAVENPORT, Iowa — Lee Enterprises, parent company of the Dothan Eagle and newspapers and websites in 76 other markets, announced Monday that it has launched a local marketing grant program that offers matching marketing funds to businesses impacted by the outbreak of the COVID-19 virus.
+DAVENPORT, Iowa -- Lee Enterprises, parent company of the Eufaula Tribune and newspapers and websites in 76 other markets, announced Monday that it has launched a local marketing grant program that offers matching marketing funds to businesses affected by the outbreak of the COVID-19 virus.

 “For 130 years, our company has partnered with local businesses to deliver their message to the people they serve, both in times of great prosperity and in times of great challenge,” said Ray Farris, Lee operating vice president and vice president of advertising.
 “While COVID-19 has created obvious difficulties for all of us, the ability of businesses to market to their customers remains essential to their sustainability and recovery.
 Our company’s greatest assets, by far, are the local communities we serve, and we’re firmly committed to supporting them through this grant program.”

-Lee Vice President of Local Advertising Joe Battistoni said the program will be available to locally owned and operated businesses impacted by COVID-19 and will provide matching advertising credits for use in Lee print and digital publications.
+Joe Battistoni, Lee vice president of local advertising, said the program will be available to locally owned and operated businesses affected by COVID-19 and will provide matching advertising credits for use in Lee print and digital publications.

-Grants will range from $250 to $15,000 of matching advertising credits each month, Battistoni added, and will be awarded in April, May and June.
+Grants will range from $250 to $15,000 of matching advertising credits each month, he added, and will be awarded in April, May and June.

-Eagle Publisher Steve Smith is encouraging area businesses to apply for grants.
-To apply, visit https://www.dothaneagle.com/pages/local-marketing-grant.html.
+Tribune Publisher Steve Smith is encouraging area businesses to apply for grants.
+To apply, visit www.dothaneagle.com/pages/local-marketing-grant.html.

 Post a comment as